syncfusion-content/maui-docs/MAUI/Range-Selector/events-and-commands.md

 ### Drag started command parameter

-The `DragStartedCommandParameter` will be executed when the user started moving the thumb.
+The `DragStartedCommandParameter` will be executed when the user starts moving the thumb.

 {% tabs %}